Updated: Jun 23

 CW: sexual trauma

-This is the last of my four-part series on astrology, writing, and creativity (read parts one, two, and three).
+This is the last of my four-part series on astrology, writing, and creativity.
 To be honest, this piece turned out to be much more personal than I intended.
 I've thought for two days about revising it so that it lives up to the promise of the series, but I've decided against that.
 I've decided to let it be.

 The Invisible Man (1933), Son of Frankenstein (1939), The Phantom of the Opera (1943), Frankenstein Meets the Wolfman (1943), The Blob (1958), The Day of the Triffids (1963).
 I could go on and on and on.
 Mummies, swamp creatures, any version of Dracula or Frankenstein, aliens, mutant insects, killer plants, and my absolute favorite, the werewolf––these are the heroes of my childhood.
 These are the characters that shaped me, soothed me, and inspired me.
 From my earliest childhood memories until I type this as a forty-five year old woman, monsters have been my safe place, a stable vessel through which I am able to channel the complex and often overwhelming feelings of my own traumas alongside an insatiable desire to create something everlasting.
 This article is an ode to the monsters who helped me survive.